 Segmented, bipartite, linear ssRNA(+) genome of 3.7-4.0 kb (RNA1) and 1.3-1.4 kb (RNA2).
 Both RNA1 and RNA2 lack a cap structure and a poly(A)tail.

 The virion RNA is infectious and serves as both the genome and viral messenger RNA.
 Two 5'-proximal ORFs are directly translated to produce the viral constituents of the replicase complex.
-RdRp is translated through suppression of termination at the end of ORF1.
-The downstream genes encoding the viral suppressor of RNA silencing (VSRs) and capsid proteins are translated from subgenomic RNAs.
+RdRp is translated through ribosomal frameshifting at the end of ORF1.
+The downstream gene encoding the capsid protein are translated from subgenomic RNAs.
 The movement protein is translated from RNA-2.

 Cap-independent translation is mediated possibly through the interaction between a 3'-cap-independent translation element and a 5'UTR stem-loop.